DJackson-BlueTeam/Portfolio/SOC/SOC Challenges/BoogeyMan3/BoogeyMan3.md

 Answer: Review

 5. The execution of the implanted file inside the machine has initiated a potential C2 connection.
 What is the IP and port used for this connection?
-- We know that his is a C2 connection (Command and Control), which indicates ther eis a remote ip that is performing the execution to the machine.
+- We know that this is a C2 connection (Command and Control), which indicates there is a remote ip that is performing the execution to the machine.
 - PowerShell execution usually consists of dns tunneling to retrive traffic.
 - This means that information from the targets machine is being sent to a ip address that is remote.

-- First, we can wildcard powershell.exe since we know from the previous question that The Scheduled Task Review was executed through the powershell shown in the screen shot in question 4.
+- First, we can wildcard powershell.exe since we know from the previous question that The Scheduled Task Review was executed through the powershell shown in the screenshot in question 4.

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/387.png)

-- We can use a wild card to filter all “powershell.exe” executions and add a “destination.ip” and “destination.port ” row to see where the information is going to and where the executions are coming from.
+- We can use a wild card to filter all “powershell.exe” executions and add a “destination.ip” and “destination.port ” row to see where the information is going to, and where the executions are coming from.

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/388.png)